ap0llo/changelog/docs/configuration.md

 ## Settings

-Setting names in the following table are separated by `:` which denote keys and sub-keys the JSON configuration file.
+Setting names in the following sections are separated by `:` which denote keys and sub-keys the JSON configuration file.
 For example setting `key:subkey` to `value` would need to be specified in the configuration file like this:

 ```json